Rappsilber-Laboratory/XiSearch/README.md

     modification:variable::SYMBOLEXT:sda-loop;MODIFIED:K,S,T,Y;DELTAMASS:82.04186484

+Site-specific modifications that are always on (site-specific and fixed) can be defined by editing the .fasta database of the search.
+For example, a phosphorylation at a specific serine (e.g. serine 340) can be introduced by editing the sequence of the protein in the database.
+Thus, the sequence GRSKMLN becomes

+    GRSphKMLN

+For a site-specific modification that is not always on (site-specific and variable), the modification is introduced in brackets in the sequence

+    GRS(ph)KMLN

+In the .config file for the search, the associated known modification for phospho is then defined

+    modification:known::SYMBOLEXT:ph;MODIFIED:S;DELTAMASS:79.966331

+##### Legacy modification nomenclature
 Legacy versions of Xi defined modifications for specific amino acids as extensions of the  amino acid name with the total mass of the amino acid plus the modification as the definition.
 This nomenclature is deprecated.

     modification:variable::SYMBOL:Mox;MODIFIED:M;MASS:147.035395